gvisoc/gvisoc.github.io/_posts/2020-04-28-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 systemctl enable --now powertop systemctl enable --now tlp.service
 ```
+You can find a bunch of scripts [in one of my GitHub repos](https://github.com/gvisoc/linux-setup).
+They are not a software masterpiece, just automation to ease the set up of a new Linux installation.

 After doing this, I modified the TLP configuration to apply the following values: